GianCastle/GianCastle/README.md

 🔭 I’m currently a Fullstack Software Developer @ Megsoft

 🌱 I’m currently learning ...
-Aurelia
+Music Development and Composition

 👯 I’m looking to collaborate on ...
 NodeJS React Open Source projects, mostly related about Audio and Music